Registered user since Sun 11 Mar 2018

 My interests lie in the field of Model-Driven Engineering (MDE), including:

 - Model-Transformation languages and tools.
 Transformation testing and verification.

 - Applications of MDE to areas like web engineering, social networks, collaborative systems, open data, e-learning, reverse engineering, simulation, etc.

-My research work consists in a framework for model mutation and its application to different domains.
+My research work consists of a domain-specific language for model mutation.
 Under the supervision of my mentors, Esther Guerra, Juan de Lara, and Mercedes G. Merayo, I have two conference publications: “Wodel: a domain-specific language for model mutation” (SAC’16, held in April 2016 in Pisa - with an acceptance index of the 24,07%) and “Towards a model-driven engineering solution for mutation testing” (JISBD’18, held in September 2018 in Seville); two journal publications: “A domain-specific language for model mutation and its application to the automated generation of exercises” (Computer Languages, Systems & Structures (Elsevier), September 2017 - with an impact factor of 1.615) and “A tool for domain independent model mutation” (Science of Computer Programming (Elsevier), October 2018 - with an impact factor of 0.74); I have presented a poster at the DSM-TP 2016 summer school about domain-specific modelling; and I took part at the Doctoral Symposium of the ACM/IEEE MODELS 2016 conference with the paper: “A DSL for model mutation and its applications to different domains”.
 In June 2016 I finished my master’s degree, with a special mention in my final master’s thesis: “A framework for the automated generation of exercises via model mutation”.